The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 The "never say no" policy (mastering last-minute orders)

-We try to never say 'no' because I don't want them to go to another restaurant and lose their future catering orders.
-Here’s how I keep these orders without lowering our standards or putting my staff in an impossible position:
+Large, last-minute requests are common in catering.
+We try to never say no. Here's how we keep these orders without lowering standards or putting staff in impossible positions:

 The "Yes, and" pivot